eurotox-2023-aitox-cec/course-materials/README.md

 The plenary key note will be delivered by Prof. dr. Thomas Hartung.
 Please find the abstract of his talk [here:](https://www.eurotox2023.com/programme/)

 ### Plenary; Good coding practices, publishing your work and code-collaboration
 The course will be closed by a hands-on demo and instruction delivered by Dr. Alyanne De Haan.
-See for details [this link]()

 ### Track-a; Machine Learning with R
 When working from a local machine or a virgin RStudio Server: